Closed Cohen-Macaulay completion of binomial edge ideals: Preliminaries

 An element $F\in \Delta$ is called a \textit{face} of $\Delta$.
 A maximal face of $\Delta$ is called a \textit{facet} of $\Delta$.
 A vertex $i$ of $\Delta$ is called a \textit{free vertex} of $\Delta$ if $i$ belongs to exactly one facet.

-\begin{definition}{\rm The \textit{clique complex} $\Delta(G)$ of a graph $G$ is the simplicial complex whose faces are the cliques of $G$.
+\begin{definition}{\rm A graph is said to be \textit{complete} if there is an edge between every pair of two vertices.
+Complete graph on $n$ vertices is denoted by $K_{n}$.
+A \textit{clique} of a given graph is a subset of vertex set on which the induced subgraph is complete. } \end{definition} \begin{definition}{\rm The \textit{clique complex} $\Delta(G)$ of a graph $G$ is the simplicial complex whose faces are the cliques of $G$.
 Hence, a vertex $v$ of a graph $G$ is called \textit{free vertex} if it belongs to only one maximal clique of $\Delta(G)$. } \end{definition}